 Read More: KDCA – Student Involvement in Public Information Program

 The primary purpose of School Board meetings is to conduct the business of the Board as it relates to school policies, programs, and operations.
 The Board encourages residents to attend Board meetings so that they may become acquainted with the operation and programs of the schools.
-All official meetings of the Board shall be open to the press and public.

 Read More: KE – Public Complaints